- What Are They?

 Enterococci are a group of gram-positive, round-shaped bacteria that commonly live in the gut, although they can cause infection anywhere in the body.
 They are resistant to several antibiotics, but in the past, physicians could rely on the drug vancomycin to effectively treat enterococcal infections.
 In recent decades, however, some enterococci have become resistant to vancomycin.
 The two main species that cause problems are vancomycin-resistant Enterococcus faecium and vancomycin-resistant Enterococcus faecalis.
 E. faecium is the most common species of VRE.
 These bacteria are not the same genus as other common fecal bacteria such as E. coli.

 Vancomycin resistance is acquired when a sensitive Enterococcus acquires a special piece of DNA called a plasmid that permits the bacteria to become resistant to vancomycin.
 The new strains are called vancomycin-resistant enterococci (VRE).
 One concern is that VRE strains appear able to transfer vancomycin resistance to unrelated bacteria such as MRSA (methicillin-resistant Staphylococcus aureus) and these strains are renamed VRSA.
 In addition, VRE organisms, like MRSA, are usually resistant to more than one antibiotic.

-VRE can also be spread from person to person and are an increasing problem in hospitals and chronic care facilities.
+VRE can be spread from person to person and are an increasing problem in hospitals and chronic care facilities.
 Approximately 30% of all enterococcal infections are now caused by vancomycin-resistant strains (VRE).

 What causes a vancomycin-resistant enterococcal (VRE) infection?